rage/programming-23/data/part-1/2-information-from-the-user.md

 </text-box>

 _Input_ refers to any information a user gives to the program.
-Specifically, the Python command `input` reads in a line of input written by the user.
+Specifically, the Python command `input` reads in a line of input typed in by the user.
 It may also be used to display a message to the user, to prompt for specific input.

 The following program reads in the name of the user with the `input` command.
 It then prints it out with the `print` command: